d4n3sh/thedaneshproject/content/posts/2013-08-27-installing-rhel-epel-repo-on-centos-5-x.md

 ---
 Had to get collectd going on a CentOS 5.8 environment today.
 The EPEL repo was needed to get the packages.

-Here&#8217;s how to add the EPEL repo to CentOS 5.x
+Here's how to add the EPEL repo to CentOS 5.x

 `cd /tmp`
 `wget http://dl.fedoraproject.org/pub/epel/5/x86_64/epel-release-5-4.noarch.rpm`